Showing posts with label ashford. Show all posts

 The church's tower shares the skyline with the Panorama (formerly Charter House), currently Ashford's tallest building, as well as International House, another imposing block located near the railway station.
 A new block dubbed 'The Ashford Shard' has been granted planning permission.
 The Great Stour, East Stour and South Stour rivers all join in Ashford to flow through the North Downs to Canterbury and Sandwich.
 The former H.S.
 Pledge & Sons mill is Ashford's main river feature.
 It was later used for the nightclubs Dusty's, Cales & Flatfoot Sam's and finally Liquid & Envy.

-Middle Row offers a quaint pedestrian approach to the High Street, which is completely pedestrianised.
-It is hard to imagine that the high street was once the main A20 road from London to the Channel ports of Folkestone and Dover.
-Ashford was bypassed in the late 50s and this was upgraded to motorway in the early 80s.
-A ringway was constructed around the town centre in the early 70s.
+Ashford was bypassed in the late 1950s and this was upgraded to motorway in the early 1980s.
+A ringway was constructed around the town centre in the early 1970s.
 This gained a reputation as a racetrack (see the video on YouTube) and has since been broken up into a main thoroughfare for the A292 on the north of the town centre and a series of 'shared space' streets to the south.
-This was the first scheme of its kind in England and Wales, prompting a humorous comment from TV's Jeremy Clarkson.
+This was the first scheme of its kind in England, prompting a humorous comment from TV's Jeremy Clarkson.

 It has often been rumoured that 'Bond' star Roger Moore once lived in the town.
 Disappointingly online research reveals that his parents once considered buying a property at the junction of Canterbury Road and Faversham Road but didn't follow through.
 However, one famous name who did play James Bond in a radio adaptation of 'Moonraker' is Bob Holness who grew up in the town and attended the grammar school.
 Bob Holness was perhaps most famous in the 1980s as the presenter of the TV quiz, 'Blockbusters.'
 Ashford itself was the setting for the ITV drama series 'Stolen' in the early 1990s.

 The Tour de France passed through Ashford during its British leg in 1994 and again in 2007.
-Famed author Frederick Forsyth was born in the town.
-Philosopher Simone Weil and conductor Malcolm Sargent also lived in the town and have roads named after them.
-The mathematician John Wallis, who tutored Isaac Newton and has been credited with inventing the infinity symbol, was born in Ashford and has a pub and a school in the town named after him.
-How about some plaques or statues of Ashford's famous residents for tourists?
+Famed author Frederick Forsyth was born in the town, as was Sir John Furley, founder of St John Ambulance.
+Philosopher, Simone Weil, who lived in Ashford, and conductor, Malcolm Sargent, who was born in the town, both have roads named after them.
+The mathematician John Wallis, who tutored Isaac Newton and has been credited with inventing the infinity symbol, was born in Ashford and has a former pub and a school in the town named after him.
+Former England football manager, Roy Hodgson, once played for Ashford Town FC.

 The annual Create music festival in Victoria Park attracts big names, with the Lightning Seeds headlining in 2019.
-There is also a regular music festival in North Park (near the Stour Centre), and the Farriers Arms beer festival just outside the town in Mersham is well worth a visit too.
-There is a path that can be walked or cycled to Mersham from Church Road, Sevington to Kingsford Street, using a bridge over the A2070.
+There is also a regular music festival in North Park (near the Stour Centre).

 Trains & Planes

-Ashford International is a railway station with six platforms located between London and the Channel crossings of Dover and Eurotunnel.
-The station has a domestic entrance to the north and an international entrance to the south, with lines diverging to the following destinations clockwise:
+Ashford International is a railway station located between London and the Channel crossings of Dover and Eurotunnel.
+The station has the largest number of platforms in Kent (six), with a domestic entrance to the north and an international entrance to the south, with lines diverging to the following destinations clockwise:

 NE) Canterbury, Ramsgate and Margate.